Set Up Postmark

 ## Before You Start

-Postmark organizes sending around servers and message streams.
-Before connecting Postmark to Mailrith, decide which Postmark server and stream you want to send your Mailrith campaigns.
+Postmark sends email through servers, sender identities, and message streams.
+Before you connect Postmark to Mailrith, choose the Postmark server and stream Mailrith should use to send your campaigns.

-- **An active Postmark server:** Mailrith uses the server API token from this server.
+- **An active Postmark server:** Mailrith uses this server's API token to send email.

-- **A verified sender signature or domain:** the From email in Mailrith must be allowed by Postmark.
+- **A verified sender signature or domain:** Postmark must allow the From email you enter in Mailrith.

-- **An optional message stream ID:** use this if you want Mailrith emails routed through a specific stream.
+- **An optional message stream ID:** enter a stream ID only when you want Mailrith emails to use a specific stream.

-- **Permission to add webhooks:** needed so Postmark can send bounce and spam complaint events back to Mailrith.
+- **Permission to add webhooks:** you need this permission so Postmark can send bounce and spam complaint events back to Mailrith.

-If your Postmark account uses multiple streams, confirm which one is appropriate for marketing or lifecycle email before you create the connection.
+If your Postmark account uses multiple streams, identify the stream for marketing or lifecycle email before you create the connection.

 ## Mailrith Fields